Voted World’s Greatest Ramp to the Beach

 To me they symbolize the alternatives of hope and despair to which mankind is forever subjected.”

-The first sentence is an opinion stated as a fact.
-The second reveals the source: “me”.
+The first sentence is an opinion stated as fact.
+The second sentence negates the factual intent.